thepirat000/Audit.NET/README.md

 # Extensions

-The following packages are extensions to log interactions with different systems such as MVC, WebApi, WCF, and Entity Framework:
+The following packages are extensions to log interactions with different systems such as MVC, ASP.NET Web APIs, WCF, and Entity Framework:

 <a></a> | Package | Description
 ------------ | ------------------- | ------------------